SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
             text: 'Following the closing of the proposal period, a committee comprising students, staff, and advisors will review, rank, and select a slate of workshops for MBLGTACC 2022.
-Presenters will be notified in mid-July of the status of their proposals and presenters of accepted workshops will be asked to confirm their intent to present at MBLGTACC and key information about their program.'
+Presenters will be notified in mid-July of the status of their proposals, and presenters of accepted workshops will be asked to confirm their intent to present at MBLGTACC and key information about their program.'
       -
         type: heading
         attrs: